 “[Love] does not rejoice at wrongdoing, but rejoices with the truth.”
 (1 Corinthians 13:6)

 - Begin renewing your mind (Romans 12:1-2).
-Take a 30-day challenge: pray and read God’s word daily (start with the book of John), ask God to reveal His love for you, meditate on and memorize scripture (try Romans 13:14), change media intake (TV, radio, social media, websites, etc.) to that which honors Christ, limit time in relationships that pull you from God, attend a Bible-teaching church that doesn’t fear people with SSA to receive sound teaching and to find healthy Christian community.
+Take a 30-day challenge: pray and read God’s word daily (start with John), ask God to reveal His love for you, meditate on and memorize scripture (try Romans 13:14), change media intake (TV, radio, social media, websites, etc.) to that which honors Christ, limit time in relationships that pull you from God, attend a Bible-teaching church that doesn’t fear people with SSA to receive sound teaching and to find healthy Christian community.

 - Find a Christian group, like re:generation, where you are safe to be known, work through struggles, and discover who God designed you to be.
 (Titus 3:3-7)